creativepolymath/creativepolymath.github.io/_posts/2024-09-23-cyclistic-case-study.md

-# Analyze Ridership Data by Type and Weekday
+# Analyze Data by Type and Weekday

 ```r